mechagomizilla/Prism-FirefoxPhotonRecolored/Dark scrollbar/Readme.md

 That's it.
 If you want to add more userscript files, you have to list them in the userChrome JS file.

-The default colors are matched with Windows 10's dark theme (you can change them yourself by editing the file).
+You can change the colors yourself by changing the CSS variables in the file.

 ## Credits